jimburton/scrabble/chapters/Chapter6.md

 ## Running the game

 We no longer need to call functions in the REPL.
 Now we can actually run the game.
-Here is the first couple of moves of an AI game in which the human player asks for hints and at one point plays a blank tile.
+Here is the first couple of moves of an One Player game in which the human player asks for hints and at one point plays a blank tile.

 ```
 $ cabal run scrabble